octoTurnip/ha-flipped-utilities/README.md

 #### Platform

-Material Expressive also comes with two platform options when using the 2025 color specification - `Phone` and `Watch`.
+The 2025 color specification has two platform options - `Phone` and `Watch`.
 While you probably want to keep this at the default `Phone` setting, you have the ability to choose.
 Note that the `Watch` platform does not work well with light mode.

+### Harmonize Semantic Colors

+Semantic colors, such as red, orange, warning, info, etc., are normally static and can appear visually displeasing with certain theme palettes.
+Enabling this option will hue shift semantic colors towards the theme primary color, helping them better match the theme.

 ### Styles